Introduction: American Flag Concealment Case

 - 3 gray long stripes

-Remember to stain the edges of the CDX panels as they will be visible.
-Also, I chose not to stain the back of my stripes and the back of the rear CDX panel, these will not be visible.
+Also, remember to stain the edges of the CDX panels as they will be visible.
+There's no need to stain the back of the stripes and the back of the rear CDX panel, these will not be visible.

-Layout your stripes in the correct order and move them around a bit to find the best fitment.
-After you've decided the layout of your stripes, it's time to glue them to the CDX panel.
+Once the stain is completely dry, layout your stripes in the correct order and move them around a bit to find the best grain pattern and fitment.
+After you've decided on the layout of your stripes, it's time to glue them to the CDX panel.

 Repeat this process until all stripes have been glued and nailed to the CDX panel.